harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Does shell script step uses delegate selector from connector used

-By default shell script doesn’t uses the connector selector and task can go to any delegate, if you need to use same delegate you have to specify the selector
+By default shell script doesn't uses the connector selector and task can go to any delegate, if you need to use same delegate you have to specify the selector

 ####  Can we use command step for custom stage